 One of our most requested services is individual appointments with Career Services staff members.
 Appointment topics include choosing or changing a major, resume and cover letter development, interview skills practice, job search strategies, and graduate school application preparation.

-Career Services is also available at the University of Memphis Lambuth Campus.
-Call 731-425-7398 for more information on the programs and services available at Lambuth.
+Career Services is also available at the UofM Lambuth Campus.
+Students can call 731-425-7398 for more information on the programs and services available at Lambuth.

 Campus Recreation Intramural Services